• Skip to primary navigation

 Jonagold

-Another descendant of Golden Delicious that has a good apple flavor when baked, with a sweet-tart balance.
-They soften, but hold their shape when baked.
+Another descendant of Golden Delicious that has a good apple flavor when baked with a sweet-tart balance.
+They soften, but hold their shape in pies.

 Available mid-season in September & October, mostly in the Northeast & northern Midwest.